canonical/etrace/README.md

 1. We currently only measure files that are under $SNAP, ideally this should be controllable by regex specified with an option
 1. Due to 1, we only support measuring files accessed by snap apps, but this limitation should go away when we can specify what files to measure with an option.
+1. The `--repeat` option is not yet implemented.

 ## License
 This project is licensed under the GPLv3.
 See LICENSE file for full license.
 Copyright 2019 Canonical Ltd.